tensorflow/docs/site/en/api_docs/python/tf/estimator/tpu/TPUEstimator.md

   configure warm-starting.
 If the string filepath is provided instead of a `WarmStartSettings`, then all variables are warm-started, and it is assumed that vocabularies and Tensor names are unchanged.
-* <b>`experimental_export_device_assignment`</b>: Whether to include the device assignment in the exported model.
-Doing so is useful in case of model parallel inference but will tie the exported model to the TPU topology used to export the model.
 * <b>`embedding_config_spec`</b>: Optional EmbeddingConfigSpec instance
   to support using TPU embedding.
 * <b>`export_saved_model_api_version`</b>: ExportSavedModelApiVersion, V1 or V2.